 Postdoctoral Fellowship for Stanford Molecular Imaging Scholars (SMIS) Program: Stanford University is offering postdoctoral fellowships for Stanford Molecular Imaging Scholars (SMIS) program.
 Fellows will be recruited into a three-year program to complete coursework and research with at least two complementary mentors.
 Potential SMIS trainees will have already obtained their PhD and/or M.D. from a Nationally Accredited University.

-Stanford Reliance Dhirubhai MBA Fellowship Program: for two years MBA Fellowship Program in USA.
+Stanford Reliance Dhirubhai MBA Fellowship Program: for two years MBA Fellowship Program in the USA.
 The Indian students can apply for this fellowship.
-After the competition of MBA program students must return to India.
+After the competition of the MBA program, students must return to India.
 Stanford may select up to five Reliance Dhirubhai Fellows each year from among the finalists based on primary admission criteria.
-Selection criteria for fellowship are academic and professional merit, commitment to developing India, and financial need based.
+Selection criteria for the fellowship are academic and professional merit, commitment to developing India, and financial need-based.
 English language proficiency test is required.
 The fellowship covers the financial support of tuition and fees associated with the Stanford MBA.

 The John S. Knight Journalism Fellowships: Stanford University is providing John S. Knight journalism fellowships for US and international applicants.
 US applicants for a Knight Fellowship must ideally have at least seven years of full-time professional experience and international applicants must ideally have at least five years.
 But less experienced applicants with outstanding achievements will also be considered.
 No college degree is required.
 Each year 20-plus journalists from all over the world come together for 10 months.
 The application deadline is December 1.